-And yes, I am an insulin-dependent diabetic.
-Or if it makes you feel better, I am a person with insulin-dependent diabetes.
-Have been since I was diagnosed at nine-years-old, clinging to my pink teddy bear in a sterile hospital bed.
+Yes, I am an insulin-dependent diabetic — or if it makes you feel better, I am a person with insulin-dependent diabetes — have been since I was diagnosed at nine years old, clinging to my pink teddy bear in a sterile hospital bed.

-Yes, I am an insulin-dependent diabetic.
-Or if it makes you feel better, I am a person with insulin-dependent diabetes.
-But I am also: brave and strong, yet sometimes weak and scared; a mighty warrior, yet sometimes a timid cloak-bearer; a wild woman with hopes and dreams, yet sometimes a shy girl with fears and doubts; a hard worker with a go-go-go get ‘er done attitude, yet sometimes a person who needs a time-out, a sit-down, a reboot, a rest, and a well-balanced snack, or an extra dose of insulin.
+Yes, I am an insulin-dependent diabetic — or if it makes you feel better, I am a person with insulin-dependent diabetes.
+I am also: brave and strong, yet sometimes weak and scared; a mighty warrior, yet sometimes a timid cloak-bearer; a wild woman with hopes and dreams, yet sometimes a shy girl with fears and doubts; a hard worker with a go-go-go get-‘er-done attitude, yet sometimes a person who needs a time-out, a sit-down, a reboot, a rest, and a well-balanced snack (or an extra dose of insulin).

-Because what it all comes down to is the heart of the matter.
-The heart of the afflicted.
-So, let me sway your opinion of me as I simply live the best life I am given—alongside of you, living yours.
+Really — because what it all comes down to is the heart of the matter, the heart of the afflicted.
+So, let me sway your opinion of me as I simply live the best life I am given—alongside you, living yours.

-DARLENE leads a simple life as a wife, momma, homemaker, teacher, country girl, and a Type1Diabetic advocate.
-In these tangled inter-webs she is a storyteller, photographer and poet at www.SimplyDarlene.com.
+Darlene leads a simple life as a momma, teacher, homemaker, small business-owner, country girl, and a Type 1 Diabetes advocate.
+Out here in these tangled inter-webs she also has been a storyteller, photographer, and poet.